MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

         If everything is correctly configured, you should see network traffic from your appliances.

         ![Analyze network traffic tcpdump command](media/log-collector-advanced-tasks/validate-traffic-and-log-format-tcpdump-analyze-traffic.png)

+    - By using *netcat*, or similar command to analyze network traffic on the host machine:

+        1. Install *netcat* and *wget*.

+        1. Download, and if required unzip, a sample log.
+You can can obtain the URL address from the snapshot reports portal under verify your log format section.

+        ```bash
+        wget <URL_address_to_sample_log>
+        ```

+        1. Run `netcat` to stream the data to the log-collector.

+        ```bash
+        cat <path_to_downloaded_sample_log>.log | nc -w 0 localhost <datasource_port>
+        ```

+        If the collector is correctly configured, the log data will be present in the messages file and shortly after that it will be uploaded to the Cloud App Security portal.

     - By inspecting relevant files within the Cloud App Security Docker container:
         1. Log in to the container by using this command: